statisticalbiotechnology/cb2030/qa/testing.md

 ## Null hypothesis (*H<sub>0</sub>*)

 * Q: Why do we need null hypothesis, why cannot analysis whether or not the data fit the alternative hypothesis directly?
 If we calculate P(data\|H1), and compared with significance level, can we get result to reject H1 or fail to reject H1?
-> The problem is that we know very little of H1.
+> A: The problem is that we know very little of H1.
 Under a typical H1 the difference in mean can take any value except for zero.
 This is why one one at least historically could not model probilities related to H1.
 H0 on the other hand, asumes a fix value of the difference in mean, e.g. 0, which enables us to estimate the distribution of measurement errors around that value.

 * Q: How to ensure the null hypotheis when using t-test?
 How to define "the situation we are not interested in"?
 Does it have a impact on the selection of formula?